pwoolvett/pwoolvett/README.md

 ### Hello there 👋

 - 🔭 I’m currently working on Embedded Computer Vision using Nvidia Jetson and Deepstream
-- 🤔 I’m looking for help with Unification of development and CI scripts / stages (DRY)
+- 🤔 I’m looking for help with the unification of development and CI scripts / stages, as well as configuration files.
+Current project is [here](https://github.com/pwoolvett/drytoml/)
 - 👯 I’m looking to collaborate on any and all tools which I use on a daily basis mainly python: poetry, kivy, fastapi, pydantic, sqlalchemy, keras, tlt, and any other interesing Open Source Project

 <!--